gupta-abhay/www/content/posts/2020-10-04-vit/index.md

 > Or maybe, just maybe, we get lucky and a synergy happens.
 We find inductive biases that work well and let data priors handle its failures.

-I think the authors have done a fantastic job of coming up with an idea between the intersection of language and vision, paving way for an exciting new research direction.
+I think the authors have done a fantastic job of coming up with an idea at the intersection of language and vision, paving way for an exciting new research direction.

 ## References